Buying a new-build home in Ottawa is a challenge in a COVID-19 world.

-Another key issue is the limited supply of lots at many developments, creating frequent temporary sellouts.
+Another key issue when it comes to buying a new-build home is the limited supply of lots at many developments, creating frequent temporary sellouts.
 Again, this is something Meeds has been seeing for some time, estimating about 30 per cent of Ottawa developments have had such low supply as to be passed over by buyers.

 “In the past, some of those purchasers would be OK with waiting for the next phase,” he says.
 “These days there’s maybe a bit more pressure for them to say, ‘OK, I’ll go to the competition because I just want to be in that area anyway.’”

 While he would like to release more lots, Nieuwkoop, like many builders, says he needs to control his sales.
 “I could sell 200 home tomorrow (but) I just can’t do it,” he says.
 “I don’t know what my costs are going to be because what we’re building right now it takes so long to build.”

 Adds Buckley: “We have trades coming back to us weekly saying, ‘We can’t hold our pricing’… which is one of the things driving these controlled releases… The house I sell you today, I have to be able to confidently know I can deliver for that price at a margin that will keep me in business.”